Boostcom/bl-api-v3/source/includes/20_messaging_api/1_models.md

 **updated_at** | [Sending#updated_at](#messaging-sending-model)
 **recipients_count** | Number of recipients
-dispatches_count | Number of dispatches, when sending has not been executed yet it's `null`
+dispatches_count | Number of dispatches, when sending has not been executed yet it's `null` members_count | Number of distinct members to whom messages has been sent

 #### <a name="messaging-message-service"></a> Service